pattonsgirl/Spring2022-CEG2350/Labs/Lab10/README.md

 ## Part 1 - Network Discovery

 With your PC (not the AWS instance) connected to a network, identify the following information.
-I give you permission to use GUIs to dig it up, or a terminal on the system (don't use WSL2)
+I give you permission to use GUIs tools or a terminal on the system (don't use WSL2).
+You should not download any additional tools.

 1. The hostname:
 2. The IP address: